Erb3/NoHotbarLooping/README.md

 **Where can I get in touch with you?**

-Up-to-date contact information can be found at my [GitHub](https://github.com/Erb3/Erb3/blob/main/README.md).
+Up-to-date contact information can be found at Erb3's [GitHub](https://github.com/Erb3/Erb3/blob/main/README.md).

 ## Updating the mod

 > **Note**
-> This is how I work when I update the mod to new version.
-You as a player should not have to do this.
+> This is how I work when I update the mod to a new version.
+> You as a player should not have to do this.

 1. Create new branch
 2. Update gradle.properties